Tsubaki Matsuri

 5 of 5 in Matsuyama

-Tsubaki Matsuri (椿まつり) is one of Matsuyama’s most exciting annual festivals, celebrated at Tsubaki Shrine during Setsubun on February 3rd and the days following.
-This event marks the transition from winter to spring, as the first plum blossoms begin to appear.
-The highlight is the mikoshi (portable shrine) processions, where participants parade through the streets, creating an electric atmosphere filled with music and cheer.
-At the shrine, visitors take part in traditional bean-scattering rituals, symbolizing the expulsion of evil spirits and the welcoming of good fortune.
-Many also purchase charms and omikuji (fortunes) for luck in the year ahead.
+Tsubaki Matsuri (椿まつり) is one of Matsuyama’s most vibrant and eagerly anticipated annual events, held at Tsubaki Shrine during the Setsubun festival on February 3rd and the following days.
+The festival marks the transition from winter to spring, coinciding with the first blooms of plum blossoms, which symbolize renewal and the arrival of warmer days.
+The highlight of the event is the mikoshi (portable shrine) procession, where spirited participants carry the shrine through the streets, filling the air with music, cheers, and a palpable sense of excitement.
+At the shrine, visitors can take part in the traditional bean-scattering ceremony, a ritual that symbolizes the expulsion of evil spirits and invites good fortune for the coming year.
+In addition to this, many visitors purchase protective charms and omikuji (fortunes) to ensure good luck in the year ahead.

 When